bazel-contrib/SIG-rules-authors/go-tutorial.md

 load("@bazel_gazelle//:def.bzl", "gazelle")

 # The following comment defines the import path that corresponds to the repository root directory.
-# This is a critical definition, and if you mess this up all of the BUILD file generation
+# This is a critical definition, and if you mess this up all of the `BUILD.bazel` file generation
 # will have errors.

 # Modify the prefix to your project name in your git repository.